Mazí Mas is a social enterprise with four main aims:

 Elena Silvestrini – Employment Support

 Elena joined the team in June 2014.
-She holds a MSc in Gender, development and globalization studies from LSE’s Gender Institute.
+She holds a MSc in Gender, Development and Globalisation from LSE’s Gender Institute.
 She has been involved in feminist grassroots organizations in Italy and has been working at Rosa, the UK fund for women and girls.
 Elena is responsible for supporting chefs’ professional aspirations and progression routes.
 She thinks that food resides at the core of communities and loves its evocative and cathartic power.

 Get in touch with her at email@example.com